Pictured Above: A detailed diagram of Netmaker’s Architecture.

 Netmaker server verifies information and creates the node, setting default values for any missing information, and returns a response.

-Netmaker also registers the client with MQ and generates client certificates to authenticate the traffic.
+Netmaker also registers the client with MQ.

 Upon successful registration, Netclient pulls the latest peers list from the server and set up a WireGuard interface.